-Almost as iconic as the Austrian Kaffeehäuser (coffee houses) themselves, are their waiters.
-If you have achieved a certain standing at a Kaffeehaus because of generous tips or repeat visits you may be awarded a title like doctor.
+Almost as iconic as the Austrian Kaffeehäuser (coffee houses) themselves are their waiters.
+If you have achieved a certain standing at a Kaffeehaus because of generous tips or repeat visits, you may be awarded a title.

 waiter is a creature of habit – as well as a pernickety selector of favourites.
 Because here, in a unique reversal of roles, it is the customer who has to win over the waiter, not vice versa.

 Until the customer is accepted as worthy, the waiter may display various degrees of grumpiness, irritation and sarcasm.
 This is not rudeness, but an integral part of the Kaffeehaus culture